 You take your dog for a walk and across the street he spots the neighbor's German shepherd.
 Your dog slows his pace, his ears prick up, his tail begins to rise up and wag, and then a boom of loud woofs erupts.
-You struggle to keep walking as he is determined to stand there and bark for as long as possible.
+You struggle to keep walking because he is determined to stand there and bark for as long as possible.
 This continues until your dog can no longer see the neighbor dog, but you know that as soon as his eyes land on that Golden retriever ahead of you, it will happen again.
 So what gives?
 Is your dog unfriendly?
 Scared or anxious?
 Or does he just think every dog he sees is a new opportunity to warm up his vocal chords?

 Barking is a complex series of behaviors that serves myriad functions.
 Dogs bark at new people, at fast-moving creatures, and, yes, at other dogs.
 Not every barking dog has real intent other than to say "hello," and the context, frequency, and intensity of your dog's barks are critical factors in determining why your dog feels the need to be vocal.
 (And her ability to communicate this way is one way to make sure she is a happy pupper.)
 It's important to pay close attention to your dog's body language whenever she starts to "yell."
-Without being there to witness it, a behavior expert can't say with 100% surity why your dog is barking at other dogs in every situation.
-However these are the three most common reasons I explain to clients why a dog may bark at other dogs.
+Without being there to witness it, a behavior expert can't say with 100% certainty why your dog is barking at other dogs in every situation.
+However these are the most common reasons I explain to clients why a dog may bark at other dogs.

 Reactivity is an overreaction to external stimuli, such as other dogs.
 Fear, distress, and past experiences impact doggie behavior significantly.
-When a dog is really uncomfortable he may bark intensely as a reaction to that discomfort.
-Sometimes this barking appears alongside other reactive-related behaviors such as lunging or growling.
-This can look like aggression, however that's not usually the case.
-Most often it is a strong reaction to some scary thing, like another dog, and the goal is to get that scary thing to go away or to not come any closer.
+When a dog is uncomfortable he may bark intensely as a reaction to that discomfort.
+In other cases, the dog is so excited that he has trouble controlling his emotions (as in the case of the social dogs mentioned above).

-Dogs that have not been properly socialized or have had bad experiences with other dogs are more likely to exhibit reactive-type behaviors, like excessive barking.
-When a dog is forced into scenarios they don't want to be in, like in the case of busy dog barks or off-leash dogs running towards them, reactivity becomes a quick, natural response (and understandable one) to an uncomfortable situation.
+Dogs that have not been properly socialized or have had bad experiences with other dogs are more likely to exhibit aggressive behaviors, such as barking, snarling, or growling.
+When a dog is forced into scenarios he doesn't want to be in, such as a busy dog park with off-leash dogs running towards him, aggressive barking is a natural and understandable response to an uncomfortable situation.

-Whether your puppy is barking at other pups in kindergarten class or your distinguished adult is showing off his vocal abilities during dog walks, dogs bark and need to be able to bark to be their best doggie versions of themselves.
+Whether your puppy is barking at other pups in kindergarten class or your distinguished adult is showing off his vocal abilities during dog walks, dogs bark and need to be able to bark to be their best doggie selves.
 Barking is a natural, functionally rich doggie behavior, but it can be concerning when it comes with other intense behaviors directed towards other dogs.
 It's important to consider the situation when you find your pooch is being extra noisy around other canines and work to figure out whether the action is normal or calls for intervention from a professional.